Contents strategy

 Strictly excluded business

-1. Oberbank will not enter into a business relationship and/or will distance itself from companies if violations of labour law and human rights or the employment of children are known or become known in the course of the business relationship.
+Oberbank does not enter into business relationship and/or will distance itself from companies if labour law and human rights violations (including the employment of children), illegal business practices or controversial environmental behaviour are known or become known in the course of the business relationship.

 Criterion |